gvwilson/sensibleadventures/misc/bear-02.md

 skeptically.
 "How could back-country folk ever work magic like that?"

 "They couldn't," the prince said, "But they can find it and use it.
-That tornado probably spent the last thousand years in a bottle at the bottom of Fast Lake.
-We think some smuggler found it floating down the river and realized what he had before he sold it.
+That tornado probably came out of a bottle at the bottom of Fast Lake.
+Some smuggler must have found it floating down the river.
 It's just our bad luck that---"

-"Your Highness!"
+"Honored!"
 The soldiers who had gone down the road had come trotting back.
 Two frightened boys in hand-me-down clothes were sitting behind Jinpa, while an old woman rode behind Manpa.

 The two boys stared wide-eyed at the nearby clouds while their grandmother told her story.
 Her son-in-law, it was his farm, she'd